 NOTE: Wild dandelion, in the form of the raw extract and also the root tea, has been longed used as a key therapeutic for my patients.
 It’s an essential for virtually all cases, especially for detoxification.
 It’s a must for liver disorders, gallbladder disease, gallstones, parasite infestation, colon cleansing, and irritable bowel syndrome.
 For constipation it is highly effective.
 Regarding cancer, there is great research coming in favor of this.
 No doubt, dandelion is an essential component of any anti-cancer protocol, although the wild type, as found in key nutritional supplements, is more potent than the commercial variety.

 So, use wild dandelion extracts for better health.
 Experience the power they create.
 Gain the benefit of routine cleansing through their use.
 Wild dandelion is a potent diuretic as well as a powerful intestinal cleansing aid.
 It is one of the few herbal medicines that simultaneously activates all cleansing systems.
-Raw dandelion leaf and root extract is a key ingredient of the full-body cleansing formula, Total Body Purge.
+Raw dandelion leaf and root extract is a key ingredient of the full-body cleansing formula.
 Now, on to the article, describing novel research by investigators at the University of Windsor:

 A common weed may hold the key to treating, and possibly curing, some types of blood cancers.
 Dandelion root may become an inexpensive alternative to chemotherapy and radiation — treatments that both come with unpleasant and grueling side effects.

 Non-toxic and nutritive, dandelion’s potential is being explored by cancer researchers in Canada, China, and Japan.
 Its story is a testament to natural medicine’s vast potential in addressing cancer and other afflictions that elude chemical treatment, while also highlighting how the laws governing the practice of medicine and the approval of prescription drugs have narrowed patients’ options when it comes to treating cancer.